+§ 32.
+"Do you not have houses in which you can eat and drink?
+Or do you show contempt for the church of God and make those who have nothing feel ashamed?
 What can I say to you?
 Shall I praise you?
 In this matter I do not praise you.
 For I received from the Lord what I also handed on to you, that the Lord Jesus, on the night he was handed over, took bread, and, after he had given thanks, broke it and said, "This is my body that is for you.
 Do this in remembrance of me."
 In the same way also the cup, after supper, saying, "This cup is the new covenant in my blood.
 Do this, as often as you drink it, in remembrance of me."
 For as often as you eat this bread and drink the cup, you proclaim the death of the Lord until he comes.
 Therefore, whoever eats the bread or drinks the cup of the Lord unworthily will have to answer for the body and blood of the Lord.
 A person should examine himself, and so eat the bread and drink the cup.
 For anyone who eats and drinks without discerning the body, eats and drinks judgment on himself.
 That is why many among you are ill and infirm, and a considerable number are dying.
 If we discerned ourselves, we would not be under judgment."
-221
+222

-Article 6.1: The Life of Prayer 222
+Article 6.1: The Life of Prayer 223

-- § 1.
+§ 1.
 "Faithful to their profession, the friars, [OFE Members] when they pray, follow Christ who gives thanks most profoundly to the Father and "is living to intercede for us."
+224

-223 - § 2.
-"Following in the steps of Saint Francis, who "did not just pray but became totally a prayer," 224 removing every impediment and setting aside every care and anxiety, the friars [OFE Members] are to serve, love, honor and adore the Lord God with a clean heart and a pure mind," since they must pray continually and never lose heart," 225 for "that is the kind of worshipper the Father wants.""
-226 - § 3.
-"Mindful that they have been created in the image of the beloved Son of God, 227 the friars [OFE Members] are to praise the Father, the Son and the Holy Spirit along with all their creatures; 228 they are to restore all good things to the Lord God Most High and give him thanks for everything.
-229 They are to exalt and celebrate with renewed joy each day the love which the Father, "who created us and redeemed us and will save us by his mercy alone", has for the world and for us."
-230 - § 4.
-"Following the example and teaching of St. Francis, the friars [OFE Members] are to have "all possible reverence and honor" 231 for the Sacrament of the Most Holy Body and Blood of the Lord, because in it is contained the entire spiritual good of the Church.
-232
+§ 2.
+"Following in the steps of Saint Francis, who "did not just pray but became totally a prayer," 225 removing every impediment and setting aside every care and anxiety, the friars [OFE Members] are to serve, love, honor and adore the Lord God with a clean heart and a pure mind," since they must pray continually and never lose heart," 226 for "that is the kind of worshipper the Father wants.""
+227

+220 James 2:1-4.

+221 Ephesians 5:18-20.

-222 Cf. General Constitutions General Statues of the Order of Friars Minor: https://ofm.org/wp-content/uploads/2016/12/CGSG2016EN.pdf September-01-2019 (Date of Access)
+223 Cf. General Constitutions General Statues of the Order of Friars Minor: https://ofm.org/wpcontent/uploads/2016/12/CGSG2016EN.pdf September-01-2019 (Date of Access)